-With an online media communications degree, you can enter the workforce in many industries.
+With an online degree, you become eligible for many media communications careers.
 The skills you acquire can secure your employment with traditional news organizations, growing digital publications, and broadcast stations.
 With this degree, you can work in social media marketing, inbound content marketing, or public relations.

 - Reporters inform their audience by researching and gathering information from sources and records.
 They may cover a variety of topics or specialize in areas like education or healthcare.
 Many organizations seek reporters with multimedia skills who can use mobile reporting tools.

 - Public Relations Specialist